Parsa-Sedigh/go-calhoun-test/pamphlets/section-11-controlling-which-tests-are-run.md

 ## 039 Running tests for subpackages
 Maybe you wanna only run the tests for specified packages, like packages inside of a directory.

+For each package in packages of current directory, do `go test "./$pkg"`.
 ```shell
 for pkg in *; do go test "./$pkg"; done
 ```